mdramjankhan/SquadArena----Apk/README.md

-# SquadArena — Play Games.
-Compete.
-Win Real Money.
+# SquadArena — Free Fire Max | Play • Win • Earn Real Cash

-SquadArena is an esports platform designed for gamers to compete in skill-based games and earn real rewards.
+SquadArena is a trusted esports platform focused on Garena Free Fire Max, where gamers compete in skill-based matches and tournaments to play, win, and earn real cash.
 Whether you’re a casual player or a competitive grinder, SquadArena gives you a fair, fun, and secure way to play, host, and win.

 ## Why SquadArena?
-- Skill-based competitive matches and tournaments
+- Built for Free Fire Max competitive matches and tournaments
+- Skill-based competition with fair, transparent rules
 - Real-money rewards with secure payouts
 - Fair play with anti-cheat and verified results
 - Play solo, with friends, or join squads
 - Easy onboarding — start competing in minutes
+ - Trusted platform for Free Fire Max players

 ## Key Features
-- Ranked and unranked matches across supported games
+- Ranked and unranked matches across Free Fire Max modes (Clash Squad, Battle Royale, and more)
 - 1v1, 2v2, and Squad formats
 - Tournaments: daily, weekly, and special events
 - Wallet: deposits, withdrawals, and prize tracking